dai-trinh-nmn/TAMT/README.md

 ```
 cd scripts/hmdb51/run_meta_deepbdc
+sh run_test.sh    # For test only.

-sh run_metatrain.sh    #For train and test, for individual training or testing, please comment out parts of the code yourself.
+sh run_metatrain.sh    # For train and test, for individual training or testing, please comment out parts of the code yourself.
 ```